-A sure way of letting your ego take a knock is to care for a plant that then goes and dies on you.
-However, all is not lost.
-Often a plant that looks quite dead still has a bit of life in it and will almost miraculously start growing again with the right care.
-Here are 20 hacks that will bring your dead or dying plant back to life.
+A sure-fire way of letting your ego take a knock is to care for a plant that then goes and dies on you.
+However, all hope is not lost.
+Often a plant that looks wilted still has some life in it, and could miraculously start growing again with the right care.
+Here are our best tried-and-true hacks that will revive your dying houseplants to get your indoor garden blooming again.

-Just because a plant’s leaves are dried out and papery doesn’t mean the plant is beyond saving.
+Just because a plant’s leaves are dried out and papery doesn’t mean it’s beyond saving.
 Check the stems and roots for signs of life.
-They should be pliable and firm and the stems should be greenish on the inside if you’re going to have any hope of reviving the plant.
-If the stems and roots are mushy and brittle, the plant is dead and can’t be saved.
+They should be pliable and firm, and the stems should be greenish on the inside.
+If the stems and roots are mushy and brittle, the plant is likely dead and can’t be saved.

 Trim Back the Dead Parts

 Can you bring a dying plant back to life?
 Of course you can!
-It’s important, though, to get rid of the dead parts so that the plant can use all its energy for the bits that still have life in them.
-Start by trimming all the dead leaves first.
-Then do the same to the dead stems, one third at a time, until you see signs of green.
+It’s important, though, to get rid of the dead parts so the plant can use its energy for the bits that still have life in them.
+Start by trimming all the dead leaves.
+Then, do the same to the dead stems, one third at a time, until you see signs of green.
 New stems can grow from the trimmed ones.

 Leave Bits of Stem Intact

 If the stems are completely dead but the plant roots are still alive, don’t trim the dead stems all the way down to the roots.
 Leave about five centimetres of the stem intact above the soil.
-When you manage to revive the plant, the new growth will sprout from these stems.
+When you manage to revive the plant, new growth will sprout from them.

 Move a Thirsty Plant to a Humid Spot